bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

 The second problem is that the SFML API uses raw strings a lot.
-This maps well into Python 2: you just use normal string litterals most of the time, except that when you want to use the Unicode functionality exposed in the :py:class:`sf.Text` class.
+This maps well into Python 2: you just use normal string litterals most of the time, except when you want to use the Unicode functionality exposed in the :py:class:`sf.Text` class.

 However, in Python 3, string literals are Unicode by default, and you